GoogleCloudPlatform/puppet-google/README.md

   location where you can run your resources.
 Each region has one or more zones

+- `gcompute_region_disk`
+  Persistent disks are durable storage devices that function similarly to the physical disks in a desktop or a server.
+Compute Engine manages the hardware behind these devices to ensure data redundancy and optimize performance for you.
+Persistent disks are available as either standard hard disk drives (HDD) or solid-state drives (SSD).
+  Persistent disks are located independently from your virtual machine instances, so you can detach or move persistent disks to keep your data even after you delete your instances.
+Persistent disk performance scales automatically with size, so you can resize your existing persistent disks or add more persistent disks to an instance to meet your performance and storage space requirements.
+  Add a persistent disk to your instance when you need reliable and affordable storage with consistent performance characteristics.

 - `gcompute_route`
   Represents a Route resource.
   A route is a rule that specifies how certain packets should be handled by